Regex in Python

 The python regex library has a variety of specific functions, which all have their best use cases:

-Splitting strings with split
+Splitting strings with split¶

-builtin from the regex library, to split a string by regex pattern
+We can call a similar method to the str.split builtin from the regex library, to split a string by regex pattern

 re.split(ptrn, data)